 The foundation of any meaningful quantitative analysis, modeling or assessment work is dependent on high quality data products.
+At FEMAR we put considerable thought and effort into determining the appropriate data types needed to drive our ecological models prior to any sampling...
 Learn more ...

 From relatively simple statistical models to complex simulation and spatial models, FEMAR scientists and students are tirelessly working on mathematical formulations to understand and represent or marine ecosystem.
 High quality data products collected or assimilated by FEMAR are used construct a wide range of models designed to help understanding tarpon movements to assessing the status of reef fish.